taublast/DrawnUi.Maui.Demo/README.md

 Example for adding a subview:

 * Use method `SetParent` passing new parent.
 In this case parent layout will not be invalidated, use this for optimized logic when you know what you are doing.
 You can mainly use this way when just constructing parent, knowing it will be measured at start anyway.
-* Call parent's method `AddSubView` passing subview.Parent's layout will be invalidated, and OnChildAdded will be called on parent.
+* Call parent's method `AddSubView` passing subview Parent's layout will be invalidated, and OnChildAdded will be called on parent.
 * When working with `Children` property use `Add` method, it will set `Views` to a new instance of appropriate collection, and call `AddSubView` for each item.

 For removing a subview the usual options would be:

 * Call `SetParent` passing null, for soft removal.
-* Call parent's method `RemoveSubView` passing subview.
-Parent's layout will be invalidated, and OnChildRemoved will be called on parent.
+* Call parent's method `RemoveSubView` passing subview`.Parent`'s layout will be invalidated, and OnChildRemoved will be called on parent.
 * When working with `Children` property use `Remove` method, it will set `Views` to a new instance of appropriate collection, and call `RemoveSubView` for each item.

 #### In Deep